zeisler/active_mocker/README.md

   * order(:field_name)
   * reverse_order
   * limit
+  * < association >.create
+  * < association >.build

 ### Schema/Migration Option Support
-* All schema types are supported and on initalization coerced by Virtus.
-If coercsion fails the passed value will be retained.
+* All schema types are supported and on coerced by [Virtus](https://github.com/solnic/virtus).
+If coercion fails the passed value will be retained.
 * Default value
+* Scale and Precision not supported.

 ### Known Limitations
 * Model names and table names must follow the default ActiveRecord naming pattern.
 * Included/extended module methods will not be included on the mock.
 I suggest you keep domain logic out of the model and only add database queries.
 Domain logic can be put into modules and then included into the mock during test setup.
-* Queries will not call other mocks classes, for example when using `where` all attributes must reside inside of each record.
-* Creation of association like `User.create_friend` or `User.build_friend` are not supported.
-If you need this functionality use rspec's stub any instance.
+* Whatever associations are setup in one mock object will not effect any other objects.
 * Validation are not present in mocks.
-* CONSTANTS are not present in the mocks.
-This feature is planed for a future release.
 * Associating objects together will not associate their ids nor will associating ids associate the objects together.
-This feature is planed for a future release.

 ## Inspiration
 Thanks to Jeff Olfert for being my original inspiration for this project.